The Bottom Line

-- Included gray stuff sacks are hard to tell apart; wish they came in different colors to make organizing easier
+- I wish the stuff sacks came in different colors to make organizing easier

-The attachment system is the primary reason we chose the Link Panniers for this bikepacking trip.
+The soft hook-and-loop attachment system is the primary reason we chose Link Panniers for these bikepacking trips.

 I’ve used Ortlieb Back-Roller panniers for a number of pavement-focused bike tours in the past.
 While they have some nice advantages — easy to remove from the rack, very waterproof — their plastic attachment system doesn’t inspire my confidence for the rougher gravel and singletrack riding I do now.

-The Link Pannier system uses four smartly placed hook-and-loop (also known as Velcro) straps that wrap around various parts of a front or rear rack.
+The Link Pannier system uses four smartly placed hook-and-loop straps that wrap around various parts of a front or rear rack.
 The top straps support most of the weight while the bottom straps, angled at a diagonal, add stability.

-This system has two key advantages over plastic hooks on rough terrain: it doesn’t rattle, and it won’t break under strain like a plastic hook could.
+This system has two key advantages over plastic hooks on rough terrain: it doesn’t rattle, and it won’t suddenly fail under strain like a plastic hook could.
 (To be fair, Ortlieb’s plastic hooks are extremely durable and I’ve ridden gravel with them in the past and had no issues.)

-The placement of the straps is versatile and forgiving, and unlike hooks it doesn’t require a certain diameter of rack tubing.
+The placement of the straps is versatile and should work on a wide range of setups.
+Unlike hooks it doesn’t require a certain diameter of rack tubing.
 While I’m sure there’s a rack out there they won’t fit, we had no problems positioning the straps on our Tubus Logo Evo and Old Man Mountain Divide racks.

-There is one downside to the Link’s attachment system: it takes a couple minutes to get the panniers on and off the rack.
+The one downside to the Link’s attachment system: it takes a couple minutes to get the panniers on and off the rack.
 It’s doable, but not something you want to do every night to bring gear into your tent or motel room.
-We left the panniers on the bikes and just grabbed an armful of stuff sacks to carry into our tent or room; minor inconvenience but we got used to it.
-We were forced to remove the panniers a couple times so we could carry bikes across rivers, and while it was doable it added slightly to the frustration factor.
+We usually left the panniers on the bikes and just grabbed an armful of stuff sacks to carry into our tent or room.
+We needed to remove the panniers a couple times to carry bikes across rivers, and it added slightly to the frustration factor.

-We also found the straps perfectly positioned for attaching all these things:
+We also found the straps perfectly positioned for attaching other things: